Electronic Dance Music Superstar Avicii Dies At 28

 Eventually, the young artist rose — along with a massive expansion of the dance music festival scene worldwide, thanks in part to the promotions company SFX — to be one of the busiest EDM artists in the world, bringing in a reported six figures per show.

+Because of that, Avicii came to typify the freewheeling, popped-cork escapism of Las Vegas dance clubs and Ibiza nights — even garnering a Saturday Night Live parody along the way.
+As a writer for GQ put it in a 2013 profile, at the height of his fame, the DJ was "subsisting on a diet of Red Bull, nicotine, and airport food."

-But by 2016, he was already sunsetting his own career.
+And by 2016, he was already sunsetting his own career, in part because of the toll the lifestyle had taken.

 "Two weeks ago, I took the time to drive across the U.S. with my friends and team, to just look and see and think about things in a new way," he wrote in 2016.
 "It really helped me realize that I needed to make the change that I'd been struggling with for a while."